List of Days of Our Lives characters introduced in the 1980s: Alex Kiriakis

 When Anjelica's plans to ruin Adrienne's construction business are uncovered, she destroys evidence of her planting a bomb at one of the sights and plans to skip town with Alexander in March 1990.
 Anjelica and Alexander are believed to have died when their plane reportedly crashes leaving Justin devastated and Victor blaming his nephew.
 However, Anjelica and Alexander are alive as they were on another flight.

 In early 1991, Johnny Corelli (Antony Alda) steals $1 million from Victor to buy information on Alexander and Anjelica.
 However, he learns mother and son are alive, and tracks them to a private island.
 Knowing her son needs a better life, Anjelica lets Johnny take Alexander back to Salem.
 Before he is arrested, Johnny hands the boy over his former sister-in-law April Ramirez (Lisa Howard).
 Posing as Victor's son Bo Brady (Peter Reckell), Johnny lures Justin back to Salem from Texas by claiming Victor is sick again.
 Johnny successfully reunites Alexander with Justin.
 Justin and Adrienne take Alexander to their home in Dallas.

 Soon after they arrived in Texas, Adrienne gave birth to his younger half-brother, Jackson "Sonny" Kiriakis (Freddie Smith).
 Although never shown on-screen, Alexander returned to Salem in 2007 with his parents and brothers, where he attended Salem High School.
 His time in town was short lived, however, and by January 2008 the entire family moved again – this time to Dubai.
 In 2011, Sonny revealed that Alexander had a difficult time at first accepting when he first came out as gay.
 In 2015, Alexander was revealed to be living in Arizona when Sonny was going through troubles with his husband Will Horton (Chandler Massey) and he went to visit him.

 In late July 2022, Alex returns to Salem, where he reunits with his father and his brother Sonny, also meeting his stepmother Bonnie Lockhart (Judi Evans).
-After he broke up with Sloan Peterson (Jessica Michel), after he found out that she is Leo Stark's (Greg Rikaart) lawyer, while he was on his way to work, he bumped into Stephanie Johnson (Abigail Klein), the daughter of Steve Johnson (Stephen Nichols) and Kayla Brady (Mary Beth Evans), who just arrived back in town and after listening his brother Sonny's words on love, he developed a connection to Stephanie.
+After he broke up with Sloan Peterson (Jessica Serfaty), after he found out that she is Leo Stark's (Greg Rikaart) lawyer, while he was on his way to work, he bumped into Stephanie Johnson (Abigail Klein), the daughter of Steve Johnson (Stephen Nichols) and Kayla Brady (Mary Beth Evans), who just arrived back in town and after listening his brother Sonny's words on love, he developed a connection to Stephanie.